Daodejing Chapter 60: breakdown

 Section 1

-Governing a large state is like cooking a small fish.
+Is like cooking a small fish.

 The metaphor in the opening line sets the tone for the rest of the chapter.
 Just as cooking a small fish requires delicate handling to avoid breaking it apart, governing a large state demands a gentle and measured approach.
 Ruling with minimal interference is more effective than attempting to control everything with force.